superuserjr/force-preview-pdf/README.md

 1. Ensure the script ran successfully (check logs)
 2. Have the user log out and back in
+3. If the issue persists, enable Step 6 to clear file-specific associations
-3. Check if user has manually changed the default back to Adobe
+4. Check if user has manually changed the default back to Adobe
-4. Note: Adobe apps may occasionally try to re-register as the default - this is normal behavior
+5. Note: Adobe apps may occasionally try to re-register as the default - this is normal behavior

 ### Script Fails